 The key is to be specific.
-If you make birthday cakes for dogs, don’t say that your company specializes in dog treats.
-If you’re a tech company peddling coding software, don’t be vague and say you offer solutions for web developers.”
+If you make birthday cakes for dogs, don’t say your company “specializes in dog treats.”
+If you’re a tech company peddling coding software, don’t be vague and say you offer “solutions for web developers.”
 State what you do in terms your readers will glom onto.
 E.g., “Making Fido’s dreams come true on all of his special days with elaborate, canine-friendly cakes.”

 Don’t forget to include your location and hours if you’re local.
-Plenty of people use their smartphones to find out this information about a business on the fly, and it’s frustrating when it’s just not there.
-You can even lose business if someone is checking you out and considering stopping by – but they can’t find your address or hours, so they choose to go elsewhere.
+Plenty of people use their smartphones to find out this information about a business on the fly, and it’s frustrating when it’s M.I.A.
+You may even lose business if someone is checking you out and considering stopping by – but they can’t find your address or hours, so they choose to go elsewhere.